KhalidMh/financial-system-crud-app/README.md

 - MySQL 8.0
 - Composer
 - Docker and Docker Compose (optional, for containerized setup)
+- XAMPP (optional, for local development)

 ## Installation and Setup

-You can run this application in two ways: using Docker or setting it up manually.
+You can run this application in three ways: using Docker, XAMPP, or setting it up manually.

 ### Option 1: Using Docker (Recommended)